neemiasbsilva/datascience-portfolio/README.md

 ## Context

 Hello guys, welcome to my Data Science Portfolio.
-I include some knowledges i earn in my journey.
+I include some knowledges I earn in my journey.
 I'll include some case study, papers, and code.

-**Note**: This repository was created recently and I upgrade as soon as i can.
+**Note**: This repository was created recently and I upgrade as soon as I can.

 ## Table of Contents